nikitabobko/AeroSpace/dev-docs/architecture.md

 Command checklist:
 - [ ] Documentation in `../docs/aerospace-*` and `../docs/commands.adoc`
+  - [ ] Keep the `docs/aerospace-*` source filenames for easier upstream rebases; user-facing content and generated manpages use FlightDeck.
   - [ ] Check that site looks alright `./.site/commands.html`
   - [ ] Check that man page looks alright `./.man`
 - [ ] Do `--window-id` and/or `--workspace` flags make sense for the command?